universal-automata/liblevenshtein/README.md

 For a quick demonstration, please visit the [Github Page, here](http://dylon.github.io/liblevenshtein/).

-The library is currently written only in CoffeeScript (and JavaScript), but I will be porting it to other languages and frameworks, soon.
+The library is currently only written in CoffeeScript (and JavaScript), but I will be porting it to other languages, soon.

 ### Basic Usage: